 She explained the service has well developed systems in place to meet the needs of people with chronic disease.
 In this multi-disciplinary clinic, patients have access to a gym, physiotherapist, podiatrist and exercise physiologist, a dietitian and diabetic educator.
 The practice nurses, a mental health nurse and a visiting speech pathologist are also available for patients at the clinic.

 Dr Garde has had a long term, personal commitment to medical education.
-She completed a Graduate Certificate in Health Professional Education with Monash University and holds the position of Regional Head of Medical Education with the MCCC GP Training Program.
+She completed a Graduate Certificate in Health Professional Education with Monash University and holds the position of Regional Head of Medical Education with MCCC GP Training for the South West region.

 As part of her role as Clinical Director, Dr Garde is responsible for coordinating the continuing education program across the service.
 As a teaching clinic, Active Health Portland trains AGPT registrars, hosts medical students from Deakin University and John Flynn Medical Scholars and trains nursing and allied health students.
 The clinic allocates dedicated time for teaching with programs in place to meet the RACGP curriculum through all stages of the AGPT training program.